HyperUpscale/alltalk_tts/README.md

 - **Voice (voice):** This parameter specifies the voice type to be used for the TTS.
 The value should match one of the available voice options in AllTalks voices folder.
 This is a string representing the file, like `female_01.wav`.<br>
 - **Language (language):** This setting determines the language in which the text should be spoken.
 A two-letter language code (like `en` for English, `fr` for French, etc.).<br>
 - **Output File (output_file):** This parameter names the output file where the audio will be streamed.
 It should be a string representing the file name, such as `stream_output.wav`.
 AllTalk will not save this as a file in its outputs folder.<br>

 ---

+### 🟩 Docker Builds and Google Colab's

+While an AllTalk Docker build exists, it's important to note that this version is based on an earlier iteration of AllTalk and was set up by a third party.
+At some point, my goal is to deepen my understanding of Docker and its compatibility with AllTalk.
+This exploration may lead to significant updates to AllTalk to ensure a seamless Docker experience.
+However, as of now, the Docker build should be considered a BETA version and isn't directly supported by me.

+As for Google Colab, there is partial compatibility with AllTalk, though with some quirks.
+I am currently investigating these issues and figuring out the necessary adjustments to enhance the integration.
+Until I can ensure a smooth experience, I won't be officially releasing any Google Colab implementations of AllTalk.

+---